 The fifth member is the rhino, an animal that is only seen in South Africa, Namibia, and Kenya.
 In addition, Tanzania has less than 50 rhinos.
 Zambia has 12-15 rhinos, and you can walk with them as part of an extended stay in Victoria Falls.

 Some other animals are conspicuous, such as giraffe and zebra.
 However, most other animals are not so easy to encounter.

 Landscapes and habitats

-The large animals are so successful because they can adapt to different conditions.
+The large animals in Africa are so successful because they can adapt to different conditions.
 For example, elephants across Africa display many subtle differences.

 Most of the other animals are specialists.
 They thrive in specific habitats and these unique habitats are not found everywhere.

 A classic example is the hippo.
 Hippos need water to bathe in and grass to graze.
-You can find hundreds of them in Lake Naivasha or the Okavango Delta, but won’t find any in East Africa’s volcanic forests.
+You can find hundreds of them in Lake Naivasha or the Okavango Delta but won’t find any in East Africa’s volcanic forests.

-At Africa Freak we like to connect people with their wild side.
+At Africa Freak, we like to connect people with their wild side.
 And there really is nothing wilder than coming face to face with Africa’s incredible animals.

 We have a partnership with a safari specialist who can provide personalized safari planning advice.
 We also have an incredible array of safari articles you can explore.
 With good know-how, you can plan your own African safari.